victor-iyi/vFrame/README.md

 }
 ```
+For more examples you can check the example branch.

 ### Collaborate
 Do not hesitate to send a pull request, I am open to all suggestions and collaborations.
 You can also shoot me a mail by clicking <a href="mailto:javafolabi@gmail.com">here</a>